Sara-J-86/SmartFinancial-Assistant-IBM-Cloud/README.md

 ***
 # Run SmartFinance Assistant

-Use the `SmartFinance_Assistant.ipynb` file to run this AI assistant locally or in Google Colab.
+Use the `SmartFinance_Assistant.ipynb` file to run this AI assistant locally or in Jupyter/Google Colab.

 ---